ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Conclusion

 \section{Conclusion}

 In this paper, we presented \ours, a training-free and attention-free token pruning framework for vision–language models that unifies zeroth-order sensitivity estimation with diversity-aware selection.
-By leveraging lightweight projection-layer responses, our approach efficiently measures token importance without backpropagation or additional end-to-end passes, while Sensitivity-Aware Diversity Selection ensures both informativeness and representational coverage.
-Extensive experiments across multiple benchmarks show that \ours achieves state-of-the-art performance among training-free pruning methods, enabling substantial reductions in inference cost with minimal loss in accuracy.
-We believe this work highlights the potential of gradient-free sensitivity analysis for efficient multimodal learning and opens promising directions for scalable model compression.
+By leveraging projection-layer responses, our method measures token importance without backpropagation, while Sensitivity-Aware Diversity Selection preserves both informativeness and coverage.
+Extensive experiments across multiple benchmarks show that \ours achieves state-of-the-art accuracy among training-free pruning methods and reduces inference cost with minimal loss.
+In addition, the method remains stable across architectures and pruning ratios, demonstrating strong generality.
+Interestingly, even at extremely high pruning levels, the sensitivity-based ranking reliably preserved the same set of task-critical regions across models.
+We believe these results highlight the practical value of gradient-free sensitivity signals for efficient multimodal learning and point toward broader applications in scalable token and feature compression.

-\textbf{Limitations and Future Work.} While effective, \ours currently relies on 32$\sim$64 random perturbations per token for zeroth-order sensitivity estimation, which may increase overhead for very large token sets in future VLM architectures.
-It has also been validated primarily on existing VLMs such as LLaVA-NeXT, and its generalization to other multimodal models or modalities (\eg video, 3D) remains to be explored.
-A promising direction for future work is to investigate whether reliable token sensitivities can be estimated using only $\sim$4 perturbations, potentially further reducing computational cost.

-\paragraph{Reproducibility Statement.} Our method is detailed in Section~\ref{sec:method} and Algorithm~\ref{alg:zoo_prune}, with theoretical analysis in Appendix~\ref{appendix:prop:sensitivity}.
-All experimental setup details, including models, benchmarks, and hyperparameters, are provided in Appendix~\ref{appendix:setup}.
-Our work, built upon the open-source \texttt{lmms-eval} framework, will be released with full source code to ensure reproducibility.